■ FIRENZE MEETING → JUNE 3rd - 4th 2015

 Maria Chiara Palandri is a Book and Paper conservator graduated at Istituto per la Patologia del Libro “Alfonso Gallo” (ICPL) in Rome.
 Her long professional career is articulated in various different situations and different professional experiences.
 She worked as book and paper conservator in her own studio in Genova, Italy, from graduation until 1998, dealing with conservation projects for Public Libraries and Museums.
 From 1999 to 2015 Chiara Palandri worked as senior book and paper conservator at the Conservation Department of the National Library of Norway.
 She now works at the National Library of Norway as a consultant and recently as part of the project: Literary Citizens of the World.
 Tracing the transnational crossroads of books in Early Modern Norway.
 Since 2004, she is Professor in Conservation and Restoration of parchment and paper based materials at the Academy of Fine Arts of Brera in Milan (Italy), leading both labs and theoretical courses.
 Chiara Palandri is also supervisor for master thesis in conservation, member of several organizations and an active part of international projects in the field of conservation and history of techniques and materials.
 Since 2015 she is a member of the IADA Board (International Association of Book and Paper Conservators).

 Restorer and conservator of paper artifacts and photographs.
-She has a Master Degree in restoration of contemporary art at the Brera Academy of Fine Arts in Milan, and specialized as a result of experience and vocational training courses at: the Centre for the Restoration of Berson Photography in Milan, the Alinari Foundation, the Opificio delle Pietre Dure in Florence, and the laboratories for diagnostic Innohvub Milan.
+She has a Master Degree in restoration of contemporary art at the Accademia di Brera of Fine Arts in Milan, and specialized as a result of experience and vocational training courses at: the Centre for the Restoration of Berson Photography in Milan, the Alinari Foundation, the Opificio delle Pietre Dure in Florence, and the laboratories for diagnostic Innohvub Milan.

 She is currently taking part with a group of international work on a project, partially funded by the Consulate of the Republic of Korea, on the introduction and experimentation in paper restoration of traditional Korean mulberry papers, Hanji.